wkoszek/jimctl/README.md

 This is a [JimTcl](http://jim.tcl.tk/index.html/doc/www/www/index.html) version from circa before 2010.
 I took it since the build was entirely `makefile` based and it was easy to port JimTcl back then.
 I made it work on 3 platforms: FreeBSD, GNU/Linux and Windows.
+For the invonvenience of not having all bugs and features from 2010-... you get something that is easier to port.
 The original README is [here](README)

 This is a copy of my original repo on [http://repo.or.cz/jimtcl/wkoszek.git](http://repo.or.cz/jimtcl/wkoszek.git).